mage2tv/magento-cache-clean/readme.md

 1. Magento uses caching a lot and is faster when the caches are warm.
 2. As a developer I want a quick feedback loop.
-3. Rebuilding the cache is slower than cleaning the cache
+3. Rebuilding the cache takes longer than cleaning the cache

 To support the above assumptions, I want to only clean the cache segments I really have to after making some changes.